BaselOmari/DigiBoard/README.md

 Code was divided into multiple segments
-- Data Collection [Arduino]:
+- Data Collection [Arduino (C++) // DataCollection.ino]:
 In this stage, data from the Hall Effect Sensors are collected using the Arduino and are printed onto the Serial to allow for the Data Organization Stage to take place

-- Serial Port Reader [Python]:
+- Serial Port Reader [Python // GUI + Serial Reader.py]:
 Data in this stage is read from the Serial Port

-- Data Organization [Python]:
+- Data Organization [Python // DataOrganization.py]:
 Data Collected for each move is then organized using Python and are translated to chess notation

+- Chess Game GUI [Python // GUI + Serial Reader.py]:
+Moves documented in the Data Organization Stage are displayed onto the screen for viewers to observe

 Work left for future iterations:

-- Chess Game GUI [Python] (Still in Progress):
-Moves documented in the Data Organization Stage are displayed onto the screen for viewers to observe

 - Post Match Analysis [Python]:
 Moves made during match are analyzed using the Stockfish Chess Engine API